Understanding Custody Appeals: Success Rates and Factors

 Factors Influencing Appeal Outcomes

-Whether the court’s ruling is related to sole custody, joint custody, or split arrangements, several factors can influence the likelihood of a successful custody appeal:
+Whether the court’s ruling is related to sole custody, joint custody, guardianship, or split arrangements, several factors can influence the likelihood of a successful custody appeal:

 • Quality of Legal Representation: Experienced attorneys can make a significant difference in presenting a compelling case.